abaadm1/personal-chatbot/README.md

 ## Roadmap / ideas

 - Richer data under `src/data/` and periodic re-ingest
-- Optional “show sources” UX in `streamlit_app2`
+- Optional “show sources” in the Streamlit UI
 - Job-description fit / alignment flow
-- Deployment (e.g. Hugging Face Spaces / Docker) with secrets configured in the host, not in the repo
+- Deployment (e.g. Hugging Face Spaces / Docker) with secrets on the host, not in the repo